Falilah/Falilah/README.md

 **Hello There, I'm Falilah A Smart Contract Developer**
--  **I’m currently building mini compound protocol and also writing an ERC721A contract.**
 -  **I’m currently learning some DEFI Protocols.**
 - **I’m looking to collaborate on any project relating smart contract.**
 -  **I can help with reading your solidity codes.**